pjamieson/iartx-serverless-client/README.md

 ## Using Amazon Cognoto for Signup, Login, and Permissions Management

 The initial code for this project followed the excellent [Serverless Stack Tutorial](https://github.com/AnomalyInnovations/serverless-stack-com) by AnomalyInnovations.
 Among other things, that tutorial demonstrates how to leverage the Amazon Cognito service as a backend for user signup, signup confirmation, login, and logout.
-Following full implementation of the tutorial code, the following modifications/extensions were made:
+Following full implementation of the tutorial code, the following modifications and extensions were made:

-1. Added Redux for state management, moving auth-related state and methods from the `App`, `Signup`, and `Login` components into new `reducers/AuthReducer.js` and `actions/AuthActions.js` files
+1. Implemented Redux for state management, moving auth-related state and methods from the `App`, `Signup`, and `Login` components into new `reducers/AuthReducer.js` and `actions/AuthActions.js` files

 2. Extracted the `NavBar` from the `App` component, making is a separate component